pure-data/externals-howto/README.rst

     void dsp_add(t_perfroutine f, int n, ...);

-Adds the perform-routine ``f`` to the DSP-tree.
-The perform-routine is called at each DSP-cycle.
+Adds the perform routine ``f`` to the DSP tree.
+The perform routine is called at each DSP cycle.

-The second argument ``n`` defines the number of following pointer-arguments
+The second argument ``n`` defines the number of following pointer arguments

 Which pointers to which data are passed is not limited.
-Generally, pointers to the data space of the object and to the signal-vectors are reasonable.
-The length of the signal-vectors should also be passed to manipulate signals effectively.
+Generally, pointers to the data space of the object and to the signal vectors are reasonable.
+The length of the signal vectors should also be passed to manipulate signals effectively.

 dsp\_addv